mahdiallafi/cycle/README.md

 # cycle
-To run the project needs to go inside the project then write  python3 manage.py runserver
+its a web application which used KNN algorithm to fetch recommened routes. to run the project need to run this command: 'python3 manage.py runserver'